 BetterHelp typically outperforms traditional in-person sessions on the basis of price.

-In the United States, traditional therapy typically costs somewhere between $100 to $150 an hour, and you will not get unlimited messaging as part of the package.
+In the United States, traditional therapy typically costs somewhere between $100 to $150 an hour.

 This means, if you want weekly live sessions with a therapist, this will typically cost: